reharish/loppies/README.md

 #### HTML-open
 It will open html index file on the web browser if it presents.
 	* need to specify PATH or file as an argument.
 	* firefox and chrome is supported for opening in private.

+#### Img-Compress
+A python script, written for compressing image files into smaller size in scale of percentage.
+	* usage
+	* - -f to specify filename.
+	* - -q for quality (default = 10). i,e.
+10% of original image.